jim3/IoT-Event-Streamer/README.md

 ---

 \* Check out an inital "test run" of the project at: [https://jim3.xyz](https://jim3.xyz) At the moment it prints out values every 5 seconds so wait till the table populates when visiting.
-A `BME680` environmental sensor would be more interesting so that is what I am working on now. :) Will be using a `ESP32` series microcontoller, first time working with an ESP32 so looking forward to it.
+If you noticed a big difference between the axis values happening that's probably me or the cat moving it around. :D ...A `BME680` environmental sensor would be more interesting so that is what I am working on now. :) Will be using a `ESP32` series microcontoller, first time working with an ESP32 so looking forward to it.

 ## Usage